Hanumangarh

-Hanumangarh is a city and municipal council in Hanumangarh district in the Indian state of Rajasthan, situated on the banks of the river Ghaggar also identified as Ancient Sarasvati river, located about 400 km from Delhi.
+Hanumangarh is a city and municipal council in the Indian state of Rajasthan, situated on the banks of the river Ghaggar also identified as ancient Sarasvati river, located about 400 km from Delhi.
 It is the administrative headquarter of Hanumangarh District.
 The city was once called Bhatner (alternatively spelled Bhatnair) because it was founded by king Bhupat in 255 AD.
 It remained in the control of the Rajputs of Bhati clan and faced a historic siege by Timur in 1391, during which the Bhati Raput king Dulachand lost the fort for a short time.
 The fort was later occupied by Rao Jetsa of Bikaner.